Acumen International stands with Ukraine and the country's people. Join us

 Get Express Quote

-If you’re thinking about expanding your operations to a global level, you’ll want to consider all the details that go into that decision.
-That includes everything from choosing the most cost-effective country and the right entity type to preparing for the challenges of doing business across borders.
+If you’re considering expanding your operations globally, you’ll want to consider all the details that go into that decision.
+That includes everything from choosing the most cost-effective country and the right entity type to preparing for business challenges across borders.
 Choosing a location that works with your overall strategy and offers lower taxes could be one way to help improve profitability.

 As you prepare to expand internationally, it’s crucial to understand how each factor impacts the overall success of your business.
 Here are some global expansion challenges: